Dcycle-by-WUM/technical-assessment/README.md

 2. Create a separate branch for each challenge you attempt
 3. Complete the challenges according to the instructions below
 4. Create a pull request for each challenge when ready to submit
-5. Ensure your code follows best practices and includes appropriate documentation
+5. Ensure your solutions demonstrate strategic thinking, architectural vision, and include comprehensive documentation with rationales for your decisions

 ## Challenges

-### 1. TypeScript Code Review Challenge
+### 1. Technical Strategy & Codebase Evaluation

 **Location:** `/typescript-review`

-**Objective:** Review a Next.js application that contains several intentional code issues, anti-patterns, and performance problems.
-Identify and fix these issues while maintaining the application's functionality.
+**Objective:** Evaluate a Next.js application from an architectural perspective, identifying systemic issues, developing a technical debt strategy, and establishing coding standards that would scale across engineering teams.

 **Setup:**
 ```bash